Couples Therapy

 And, a whopping 73% of third marriages end in divorce.

 However, having a successful and satisfying marriage or relationship is completely within your grasp.
 Therapy can help you learn the skills to fortify your relationship so it is a source of happiness and stability.
-Growing a healthy marriage can be difficult at times, but learning to take time for our selves together, cultivate a strong loving relationship can be lots of fun at times and is very rewarding.
+Growing a healthy marriage can be difficult at times, but learning to take time for ourselves together, cultivate a strong, loving relationship can be lots of fun at times and is very rewarding.

-When you are ready to focus on your relationship the therapists at the Place for Counseling are here to support you and your partner grow and flourish.
+When you are ready to focus on your relationship, the therapists at the Place for Counseling are here to support you and your partner grow and flourish.

 What to Expect in Couples Therapy